mitranim/wordplay/readme.md

 cointainer (money bag) © M

-"trash test" (crash test that trashes the product) © M
+trash test (crash test that trashes the product) © M

 wounderful (something great that also hurts you) © M